massage

 Plantar Fasciitis--Sometimes called heel spurs, plantar fasciitis is one of the most common causes of heel pain.
 Find out more about plantar fasciitis.

 Premenstrual Syndrome (PMS)--Though it's used casually in conversation, PMS is a real disorder that affects many women.
 The pain and anxiety it causes can be treated with massage.
-Find out more about the benefits of massage therapy on prementrual syndrome.
+Find out more about the benefits of massage therapy on premenstrual syndrome.

 Restless Leg Syndrome--This condition is characterized by a strong urge to move your legs.
 It may seem strange, but it can cause a lot of discomfort for sufferers.
 Find out more about restless leg syndrome.